| | |

 Additionally, the print formatting processes are equally labored as

-| HTML AND XML — What lies ahead?
+opposed to using styles. | | | HTML AND XML — What lies ahead?
 A fully structured,

 styled document will move into HTML and XML incredibly well. |